GDOR-11/Vector2d/README.md

 # Vector2d
-an very simple library for 2d vectors
+a very simple library for 2d vectors